Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 But the phrase “inequality of income from capital” seems to imply that two capitals of equal quantity produce different annual incomes.
 And, if we assume a regime of private ownership of industrial, commercial and financial property, and if we assume the reign of a free market in the buying and selling of commodities (which is generally modified or restricted in practice), how can there be an equality of incomes?
 Investments, sales, purchases and rentals are based on decisions made by private parties.
 So, there is bound to be considerable variation.

-Marx, however, described the tendency toward the equalization profit rates among capitals with different organic compositions.
+Marx, however, described the tendency toward the equalization of profit rates among capitals with different organic compositions.
 The organic composition of capital is a ratio between the value of the means of production (constant and fixed capital, raw material, semifinished components and accessory materials) and labor cost (the value of the wages paid to the productive workers who actively engage with the means of production.
 It is unavoidable in the development of technology that the organic composition of capital will vary from one branch of production to another, some with higher composition, others with lower.
 Given that labor is the source of profit, then sectors with a low organic composition (high ratio of labor to means of production) would produce a higher profit rate.
 Given right of capitalists to switch their investments from one sector to another, the tendency would be for them to invest their money in those sectors.

 But what happens over generations, is that with capital investments flowing back and forth from one sector to another, price competition forces down the prices of the commodities that issue from the sectors with low organic composition and forces up the prices of commodities issuing from the sectors of higher organic composition.
 In the long run the process results in the equalization of profit rates across all sectors.
 And we must keep in mind that new sectors are developing and old sectors shriveling, so that the investment opportunities landscape continues to evolve.